ruilov/GitClient-Release/README.md

 <b> Users </b>

 The start screen will ask for a GitHub username.
-The user doesn't have to be you - if you choose another user, you will be able to download their repos but obviously not be able to upload code without their password.
+The user doesn't have to be you - if you choose another user, you will be able to download their repos, but obviously not be able to upload code without their password.
 There currently is no way to fork, do pull requests, etc.

 <b> Connect a project to a repo</b>

 In the second screen you need to enter the name of the Codea project and choose one of the repos.
-Once you've done this the start screen will show a quick access link for this project/repo pair so that you don't have to type the name of the project every time you run the tool.
+Once you've done this the start screen will show a quick access link for this project/repo pair, so that you don't have to type the name of the project every time you run the tool.

 <b> Revisions </b>